jelimazu/NeuroAgent/README.md

-# 🚀 Solana NeuroAgent – AI-Powered Chatbot on Solana Blockchain
+# 🚀 Neural Finance Ledger – AI-Powered Chatbot on Solana Blockchain

 Solana NeuroAgent is a decentralized, Web3-native AI assistant designed to interact within the Solana blockchain ecosystem.
 The bot provides real-time AI-driven responses, crypto-related insights, and smart automation – all without centralized servers.